Luke Shuey To Return From Injury Through WAFL

 With both West Coast and Fremantle resting for their bye week, the state-league match is expected to draw a big crowd given Shuey's inclusion.

-The crew discovered it had been over a decade since Shuey last played in the WAFL, as Basil quizzed their guest.
+The crew discovered it has been over a decade since Shuey played in the WAFL, as Basil quizzed their guest.

 "I played against West Perth, back in 2010," Shuey said.

-Shuey said he'll plan for "70 to 80 minutes" of game time upon return, as he eases back through state level.
+Shuey explained he'll plan for "70 to 80 minutes" of game time upon return, as he eases back through state level.

 "Looking forward to playing footy again.
-It's been almost three months so to have a run around, kick the footy with a few of the boys, should be good fun."
+It's been almost three months so to have a run around, kick the footy around with the boys, should be good fun."

-Catch all the best bits from Triple M Footy!
 Download LiSTNR and enjoy a new world of audio.
+All your favourite shows and stations in one library, including our very own Basil, Xav and Jenna.